Sylvia-creatot/MyPortfolio/portfolio-master/README.md

 # Sylvia Portfolio

 Welcome to my personal portfolio repository!
-This project showcases my skills, projects, and experiences as a Software Engineer, Data Analyst and Application support Engineer.
+This project showcases my skills, projects, and experiences as a Software Engineer, Oracle Applications Engineer and Application support Engineer.

 ## Table of Contents